lily-mara/lily-mara.github.io/content/posts/2021-rustconf/index.md

 ---
-title: "The Importance of Not Over-Optimizing in Rust"
+title: "The Importance of Not Over-Optimizing in Rust - RustConf"
 date: 2021-09-14T00:00:00-00:00
 tags: [talk]
 ---